-Lesbian, Gay, Bisexual, Transgender (LGBT) Pride Month (or LGBTQ+) is currently celebrated each year in the month of June in honor of the 1969 Stonewall riots in Manhattan.
+Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ+) is celebrated each year in the month of June to honor the 1969 Stonewall Uprising in Manhattan.

 To read about the full story: https://www.loc.gov/lgbt-pride-month/about/

-Every year the LGBT community is faced with difficult questions and comments, such as:
+Every year the LGBTQ+ community is faced with difficult questions and comments, such as:

 - “Why don’t we have a heterosexual Pride Month?”